twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-16-dying-samsara-and-nibbana%zh.rst

 From the first Jhāna again, he successively entered the fourth Jhāna; emerging from the fourth Jhāna, he immediately was totally unborn (i.e., passed away).

 What are the different between arahant (including the Buddha) and other beings (including the ariyas of Sotāpanna to Anāgāmi)?
-The arahant mind is totally pure without any defilement (kilesa) which condition any new khandhas to arise or without the arising of rebirth consciousness anymore.
+The arahant mind is totally pure without any defilement (kilesa).
+There is no more conditions for the arising of rebirth consciousness.
 It is like the burning of a fire which needs fuel and fire for continuing to burn.
 Fuel is like the khandhas and fire like defilement (ignorance and craving).
 Therefore, after the fuel is consumed and fire is gone out extinguished is like the parinibbāna of an arahant.
 For other beings, they still have new khandhas to arise with kilesas.
 Mogok Sayadaw referred to the passing away of arahant as the extinction of fuel and the extinguishment of the fire as Nibban (Burmese short form for Nibbāna).

-There were some problems arose by some later Buddhists who postulated some views and ideas for some enlightened beings and their concepts of Nibbāna as different Buddha.
+There were some problems arose by some later Buddhists who postulated some views and ideas for some enlightened beings and their concepts of Nibbāna as different from the Buddha.
 These special enlightened beings were higher than arahants and pacceka-Buddhas.
 These beings were living in special heavens and coming and going to the human world to help or save human beings according to their desire like the avatars in Hinduism.
 This atta Nibbāna is confusing people from the Buddha teaching in Nibbāna which also anatta.
 Atta Nibbāna or Nirvana is similar to the Hindu Moksha.]

 ------